How to Reset a Schlage Deadbolt: BE365, Connect and Encode

 - The default codes (found on the lock’s sticker or user manual)

 If you’ve lost your manual, don’t panic.
 The default codes are usually on a sticker inside the battery compartment or on the back of the lock’s interior assembly.
-I keep a photo of mine on my phone for quick reference.
 If you’re resetting a traditional keyed deadbolt, you might not need any tools, but having a screwdriver handy is always a good idea.

 How to Reset a Schlage Keypad Deadbolt

-- Open the Battery Compartment: Start by removing the battery cover on the inside of the lock.
-For my BE365, I used a Phillips screwdriver to take off the cover.
-Be gentle—you don’t want to strip the screws.
+- Open the Battery Compartment: Remove the battery cover on the inside of the lock with a Phillips screwdriver.
+Be gentle — you don’t want to strip the screws.

 - Disconnect the Battery: Find the 9-volt battery and gently unclip it.
 This cuts power to the lock, which is necessary for a reset.

-- Press the Schlage Button: On the keypad, find the “Schlage” button (it’s usually a long, horizontal button above the numbers).
+- Press the Schlage Button: On the keypad, find the “Schlage” button (a long, horizontal button above the numbers).
 Press and release it once.
-You might hear a beep or see a light, even with the battery disconnected.

-- Hold the Schlage Button: Now, press and hold the Schlage button until it turns green and beeps again.
-This can take up to 10 seconds.
+- Hold the Schlage Button: Press and hold the Schlage button until it turns green and beeps again — this can take up to 10 seconds.
 When it beeps, the lock has reset to its factory settings.

-- Test the Default Codes: Your lock is now back to its default programming and user codes.
-These are usually a 6-digit programming code and two 4-digit user codes, found on the sticker or manual.
-Test one of the default user codes to make sure the reset worked.
-For example, I entered one of my default codes, and the lock clicked open smoothly.
+- Test the Default Codes: Your lock is back to its default programming and user codes — usually a 6-digit programming code and two 4-digit user codes, found on the sticker or manual.
+Test a default user code to confirm the reset worked.

 Here’s a quick table summarizing the steps: